BlueSquid1/crypto-tracker/README.md

 ## TODO
 - Do the react tutorial
+- Implement openApi for front end and connect .yaml schema in common folder (see if tsconfig.common.json can help)
+- resovle todo's

 ## Dependancies
 - Nodemon.
 Script that restarts the node application whenever a code change occurs.
 Can be installed with `npm install -g nodemon`